ucb-dataj/j200/_posts/2018-10-11-mapping_activity.md

 The Washington Post did some deeper reporting asking why North Dakota stands out so much.
 [It's worth reading if you're interested in that question.](https://www.washingtonpost.com/news/to-your-health/wp/2018/06/07/u-s-suicide-rates-rise-sharply-across-the-country-new-report-shows/)

 **Step 3:** Import your dataset.
-But get in the habit of reading pop up windows.
+But get in the habit of reading modal windows.
 Do we have ISO-Codes or Names here?

 Once you've uploaded your data, read through the next screen, too.